ambkingdavid/airbnb-clone-project/README.md

 - A property can have many reviews
 - Each booking has one payment record
 # Feature Breakdown
-User Management Users can sign up, log in, and manage their profiles securely.
+- User Management: Users can sign up, log in, and manage their profiles securely.
-Property Management Hosts can list, edit, and delete properties with detailed descriptions and pricing.
+- Property Management: Hosts can list, edit, and delete properties with detailed descriptions and pricing.
-Booking System Users can search for properties and make reservations based on availability.
+- Booking System: Users can search for properties and make reservations based on availability.
-Review System Guests can leave feedback and ratings for properties they’ve stayed in.
+- Review System: Guests can leave feedback and ratings for properties they’ve stayed in.
-Payment Integration Secure payment processing for bookings using encrypted transactions.
+- Payment Integration: Secure payment processing for bookings using encrypted transactions.
 # API Security
-Authentication Use JWT tokens to verify user identity and maintain session integrity.
+- Authentication: Use JWT tokens to verify user identity and maintain session integrity.
-Authorization Role-based access control ensures users can only perform permitted actions.
+- Authorization: Role-based access control ensures users can only perform permitted actions.
-Rate Limiting Prevents abuse by limiting the number of requests per user/IP.
+- Rate Limiting: Prevents abuse by limiting the number of requests per user/IP.
-Data Encryption Sensitive data like passwords and payment info are encrypted in transit and at rest.
+- Data Encryption: Sensitive data like passwords and payment info are encrypted in transit and at rest.
 # CI/CD Pipeline
 CI/CD pipelines automate testing and deployment to ensure fast, reliable updates.
 - Continuous Integration (CI) Automatically runs tests on every commit using GitHub Actions.